What Can You Do to Help Your Child?

 - Kamedis Eczema Therapy lotion.
 A homeopathic blend that works topically to soothe skin while getting to the root cause.
 Contains alcohol and causes burning for kiddos who have areas of broken skin.

-- Derma E Eczema Relief lotion.
+- Derma E Eczema Cream.
 Colloidal oatmeal + herbal blend that is soothing on broken skin and creates a protective barrier while the skin heals.